-The Organization occupies office space in Boston and New York under non-cancelable, operating lease agreements with expiration dates on January 31, 2019 and June 30, 2023, respectively.
+The Organization occupies office space in Boston and New York under non-cancelable, operating lease agreements with expiration dates from June 30, 2023 to May 15, 2030.
 The Organization is also liable for certain real estate tax increases and operating cost adjustments under the office lease terms.
-As of the report date, the Organization is in the process of securing a new lease Boston.